MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Evaluation

+With {\it Uniform} graphs, very few assovciation ruiles are extracted, as the topology does not encourage anomalous associations.
+In {\it Scale-free} graphs, having some {\tt Item}s with higher probability to be bought results in extracting many association rules, thus activating the branch of the algorithm that would perform additional queries for conjuctive branches, ultimately making the Conjunction query slower (see Section~\ref{sub:algo_gen}).
+For instance, in B3 at 50K nodes, \textit{Simple} extracts 2,630 rules while \textit{Conjuctions} extracts 10,697 rules.
+Thus, execution times of "Conjunctions" (cases B4/C4) are much higher tham execution times of "Simple" (cases B1/C1); performance does not seem to be too affected by the difference between dense and coarse scale-free relationship generation.

-\paragraph{Impact of Support Selection} To evaluate the effect of the support on the temporal performances of the operator, in Fig.~\ref{fig:matrix_Support_scalability} we focused on two expressions of the operator, \textit{Simple} and \textit{Many Items} (respectively reported in Sec.~\ref{sec:simpleassociationruleexample} and \ref{sec:manyassociationruleexample}), testing them with fixed values of confidence (0.0001) on synthetic graphs with different distributions and increasingly large number of nodes (from 10K to 100K).
+\paragraph{Impact of Support Selection} To evaluate the effect of the support on the performance of the operator, in Fig.~\ref{fig:matrix_Support_scalability} we focused on two expressions of the operator, \textit{Simple} and \textit{Many Items} (respectively reported in Sections~\ref{sec:simpleassociationruleexample} and \ref{sec:manyassociationruleexample}), testing them with fixed values of confidence (0.0001) on synthetic graphs with different distributions and increasingly large number of nodes (from 10K to 100K).
+In the uniform case, as no association rules are produced, performances of Simple and Many Items are identical; instead, they differ in the scale-free case, with worse performance in the {\it Many Items} case for higher density and for reduced support costraints (as more association rules are produced in output).

-\paragraph{High Volume Scalability} Lastly, focusing on the operator \textit{Simple} (see Sec.~\ref{sec:simpleassociationruleexample}), we evaluated the high volume scalability with a fixed value for support and confidence (both at 0.0001) and an increasing number of nodes (up to 500K).
-In Fig.~\ref{fig:scalab-high_volume}, we compared two different values of ratios of anchor nodes over item nodes (0.8 in blue and 0.9 in green).
+\paragraph{High Volume Scalability} Lastly, focusing on the operator \textit{Simple} (see Section~\ref{sec:simpleassociationruleexample}), we evaluated the high volume scalability with a fixed value for support and confidence (both at 0.0001) and an increasing number of nodes (up to 500K).
+In Fig.~\ref{fig:scalab-high_volume}, we compared two different values of ratios of anchor nodes over item nodes (0.8 in blue and 0.9 in green), showing that performances worsen when anchor nodes increase over item nodes.